OmarAbdelall/Intrusion-detection/README.md

 ## Introduction
 Network intrusion detection is a critical task for maintaining the security of computer networks.<br>
-This project leverages the NSL-KDD dataset to train a Decision Tree Classifier that can detect various types of network attacks, such as DoS, Probe, R2L, and U2R attacks<br>
+This project leverages the NSL-KDD dataset to train a Decision Tree Classifier that can detect various types of network attacks, such as DoS, Probe, R2L, and U2R attacks.<br>

 ## Dataset
 The project uses the NSL-KDD dataset, which is a refined version of the KDD'99 dataset.<br>